The Mummy (franchise): The Mummy Returns (2001)

 In 1933, Rick O'Connell and Evelyn Carnahan are married with an 8-year-old son, Alex.
 When Alex triggers a curse and Imhotep is resurrected, Rick and Evy must once again try to save the world and fight both the mummy and the Scorpion King.

 The Mummy: Tomb of the Dragon Emperor (2008)

 Set in 1946, the film continues the adventures of Rick O'Connell, his wife Evy, and his son Alex against a different mummy, the Dragon Emperor (Jet Li) of China.

-Cancelled fourth film
+Original plans for fourth film, cancellation and revival

-After Tomb of the Dragon Emperor was released, actress Maria Bello stated that another Mummy film will "absolutely" be made, and that she had already signed on.
+After Tomb of the Dragon Emperor was released, actress Maria Bello stated that another Mummy film would "absolutely" be made, and that she had already signed on.
 Actor Luke Ford was signed on for three films as well.
 In 2012, Universal Pictures cancelled the film and later developed a reboot of the series.

+On November 4, 2025 a fourth film was reported to be in development with Matt Bettinelli-Olpin and Tyler Gillett attached to direct and David Coggeshall writing.
+Fraser and Weisz are slated to reprise their roles.